-During the year ended September 30, 2022, the Community received payments of approximately \$48,000 as part of general and targeted distributions of the CARES Act Provider Relief Fund and ARP Rural payments under the American Rescue Plan Act of 2021.
-As of September 30, 2021, the Community had received a total of \$711,000 of payments as part of general and targeted distributions of the CARES Act Provider Relief Fund, which were distributed between April 2020 and September 30, 2021.
+During the year ended September 30, 2022, the Community received payments of approximately \$48,000 and deferred revenue of approximately \$189,000 as part of general and targeted distributions of the CARES Act Provider Relief Fund and ARP Rural payments under the American Rescue Plan Act of 2021 (ARPA).
 These payments are not subject to repayment, provided the Community is able to attest to and comply with the terms and conditions of the funding, including demonstrating that the distributions received have been used for health care-related expenses or lost revenue attributed to COVID-19.
-Based on an analysis of compliance and reporting requirements of the Provider Relief Fund and ARP Rural payments and the impact of the pandemic on the Community's operating results through September 30, 2022, the Community believes there is reasonable assurance the applicable terms and conditions required to retain the funds are met as of September 30, 2022 and 2021.
-Therefore, the Community has recognized approximately \$237,000 and \$34,000 in other operating revenue in the accompanying statement of operations for the years ended September 30, 2022 and 2021, respectively.
-During 2022, the Community transferred approximately \$70,000 of targeted distributions to CLCS.
+Based on an analysis of compliance and reporting requirements of the Provider Relief Fund and ARP Rural payments and the impact of the pandemic on the Community's operating results through September 30, 2022, the Community believes it is in compliance with the applicable terms and conditions required to retain the funds are met as of September 30, 2022 and 2021.
+Therefore, the Community has recognized approximately \$237,000 in other operating revenue in the accompanying statement of operations for the year ended September 30, 2022.